Berryville in Carroll County, Arkansas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Architecture • Settlements & Settlers.
 In addition, it is included in the Arkansas Centennial Commission series list.
 A significant historical year for this entry is 1825.

 Location.
 Marker has been reported missing.
 It was located near 36° 21.879′ N, 93° 34.037′ W. Marker was in Berryville, Arkansas, in Carroll County.
-Marker was on South Main Street (U.S. 62) just south of East Church Avenue, on the right when traveling north.
+It was on South Main Street (U.S. 62) just south of East Church Avenue, on the right when traveling north.
 Touch for map.
 Marker was in this post office area: Berryville AR 72616, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this location, measured as the crow flies.
-Carroll County War Memorial (a few steps from this marker); Berryville In The Civil War (within shouting distance of this marker); Carroll County Courthouse, Eastern District (within shouting distance of this marker); Concord School House (approx. 6.6 miles away); Skirmish At Yocum Creek (approx. 7.7 miles away); The I.O.O.F.
+At least 8 other markers are within 10 miles of this location, measured as the crow flies: Carroll County War Memorial (a few steps from this marker); Berryville In The Civil War (within shouting distance of this marker); Carroll County Courthouse, Eastern District (within shouting distance of this marker); Concord School House (approx. 6.6 miles away); Skirmish At Yocum Creek (approx. 7.7 miles away); The I.O.O.F.
 Cemetery (approx. 8 miles away); The Potter's Field (approx. 8.1 miles away); The Berlin Wall (approx. 9.2 miles away).
 Touch for a list and map of all markers in Berryville.

 More about this marker.
 One of 143 cast-iron markers placed across Arkansas in partnership with the Arkansas History Commission during the state's 1936 centennial.
 They were originally silver in color.